Britain's Serious Fraud Office names COO as interim head

 The SFO appeared to win a reprieve when the pledge was removed from a two-year plan the government issued after the election.

-In 2017, the SFO reached settlements with Rolls-Royce (RR.L) and Tesco (TSCO.L) to end investigations into, respectively, bribery allegations and an accounting scandal.
+In 2017, the SFO reached settlements with Rolls-Royce and Tesco to end investigations into, respectively, bribery allegations and an accounting scandal.
+(Reporting by Lawrence White Editing by Robin Pomeroy)